 One such company is Parkland Fuel (TSE:PKI).
 Parkland is one of the countries largest independent suppliers and marketers of fuel and petroleum products.
 It also has a leading network of convenience stores.

-Parkland has been one of the best growth stocks in the Energy sector.
+Parkland has been one of the best growth stocks in the energy sector over the last half decade.

 It has grown revenue and earnings by an annual average of 20% and 50% respectively over the past five years.